Covid-19: For updates and resources, head to UT's Protect Texas Together site.

 Texas Legislative Bill History

-This database contains the full text of bills pending in the Texas state legislature.
-The database covers only bills pending in the current legislative session, and is updated within three weeks fo publication.
+This database contains the full text of bills in the Texas state legislature.
+Coverage begins with 1991.

 Texas Advanced Legislative Service

 This database contains the full text of all laws enacted during a legislative session.
-The database offers complete coverage of the legislative sessions from 1987-2009, and will be updated during the next legislative session.
+The database offers complete coverage of the legislative sessions from 1987 through the most recent legislative session.

 Texas Statutes and Codes Annotated